-This report documents SWIFT Water Quality results for recharge operations from July 1 - September 30, 2021.
+This report documents SWIFT Water Quality results for recharge operations from October 1 - December 31, 2021.
+Recharge operations ceased in early November to accommodate activities associated with installation of the new recharge well as described later in this report.
 The compliance requirements are documented in HRSD's SWIFT Underground Injection Control Inventory Information Package (UIC-IIP) submitted to EPA Region III in January 2018.
 These requirements are noted in Tables 1-4 and reflect an update to the monitoring and compliance evaluation for Total coliform.